Retire in Costa Rica

 What advice do overseas retirees have for others considering retiring abroad?

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

-- Cost of Living in Costa Rica
+- What are medical services in Costa Rica like?

 - What are typical rents in Costa Rica?